 The Performing Animal Welfare Society (PAWS) in California has agreed to take the elephants, the group says.

 Chimpanzees and humans share about 99 percent of the same DNA.
-Should chimps also have some of the same rights as humans?
-This week an animal rights group, the Nonhuman Rights Project, filed the first of several lawsuits arguing just that.
+Does that mean they should have the same rights as people?

-The subject of the lawsuit is Tommy, a captive chimpanzee that lives in a shed behind a used-car lot in Gloversville, N.Y.
-The lawsuit, filed Dec.
-2 in New York State Supreme Court, demands that Tommy be recognized as a legal person who has a right to liberty.
-In this case, "liberty" means Tommy and other animals like him being removed from owners and relocated to an animal sanctuary "where they can live out the rest of their days with others of their kind in an environment as close to the wild as is possible in North America," according to a press release.
+In Tommy's case, and in the case of the elephants, "liberty" means removing captive animals from owners and relocating to an animal sanctuary "where they can live out the rest of their days with others of their kind in an environment as close to the wild as is possible in North America," according to the group.

-According to the Nonhuman Rights Project, there used to be six chimpanzees at the Gloversville business, which also rents reindeer for Christmas shows.
-Tommy is the only one still living, and the organization writes "we are now deeply concerned that Tommy, too, could die at any time before he could ever had a chance to walk on grass and climb in trees with others of his own kind."
+According to the NhRP, there used to be six chimpanzees at the Gloversville business, which also rented reindeer for Christmas shows.
+Tommy is the only one still living, and the organization was "deeply concerned that Tommy, too, could die at any time before he could ever had a chance to walk on grass and climb in trees with others of his own kind."

 Patrick Lavery, the owner of the facility, told the New York Times that Tommy lives in a large cage with lots of toys, which is much better than where the chimp previously lived.